Material-Blazor/Material.Blazor/Material.Blazor/Components/Paginator/MBPaginator.md

 - Accepts the total number of items to be paged and a list of allowable numbers of items per page; and
 - Two way binds the selected page number and the selected number of items per page;

+- ItemsPerPage & ItemsPerPageSelection are set in OnInitialized and not in SetParameters

 &nbsp;

 &nbsp;